coingaming/hub88-snr/README.md

 - Your project must be a `mix` project
 - Your application name must be `:challenge`
 - Your project must only use Elixir core-modules, no extra dependencies
 - Your project must only use Elixir OTP to manage data in application memory.
-Do NOT use databases (ex: PostgreSQL) or storages (ex: ETS)
+Do NOT use databases (ex: PostgreSQL)
 - Your project must implement the `Challenge` module with the following public functions:

   ```elixir